 While taking Avastin therapy, you must follow some precautions.
 Always tell your physician about any medications you are already taking.
 Do not take any drug or medicine (even herbals, vitamins, or over-the-counter medications) without prior consent from your physician or pharmacist.
 They may have some significant interactions with Avastin.

-Pregnancy & Avastin
+Pregnancy and Avastin

 Pregnancy status must be checked prior to starting Avastin therapy in women of childbearing age.
 Effective contraception must be used during treatment and for 6 months after the last dose.
 Avastin may cause fetal harm and is therefore not recommended for women who are breastfeeding during therapy.
 Breastfeeding should also be avoided for at least 6 months after the last dose.